 After adding two or more terms, this section displays the top regions sorted by the percentage of the combined search volume that is attributed to our primary term.
 Let's use a simpler example for this section, like "sunscreen" compared to "coat."

-Indonesia ranks the highest, with searches for sunscreen making up the majority (87%) of the two terms’ combined search volume.
-Conversely, Egypt shows a majority interest in coats, with 53% of the combined volume.
-We can view the exact breakdowns by hovering over the blue and red bars.
+Indonesia ranks the highest, with searches for sunscreen making up the majority of the two terms’ combined search volume.
+Conversely, Egypt shows a majority interest in coats.
+If needed, we can view the exact breakdowns by hovering over the blue and red bars.

 Lastly, when examining the map, we see that coats dominate most regions, with only Indonesia and a few other Asian countries showing a preference for sunscreen.

-This data can help provide a better understanding of global or regional preferences across topics.
+This data can help provide a better understanding of global or regional preferences across topics; learn more about using Google Trends' regional insights for keyword research and product research.